alainshumbusho/RM-P1/README.md

 # Role Models P1

-<b> Please note: The order in which the names appear has no other significance. </b> Typos and Raw Content are also allowed in such circumstances.
+<b> Please note: The order in which the names appear has no other significance. </b>

 Current U.S. President Joe Biden and all Former United States Presidents.